sorairolake/sysexits-zig/README.md

 ## Zig version

-This library targets the latest release of Zig.
-This library is tested on v0.11.0 of Zig.
+This library is compatible with Zig version 0.11.0.

 ## Changelog